Gimbi massacre: Massacre

 Around June 17, residents said that security forces in Tole left the area without explanation.
-On the morning of June 18, the OLA, allegedly aided by ethnic Oromo in the area, sought out ethnic Amhara in ten villages across Gimbi woreda in Western Oromia.
-The perpetrators predominantly used machine guns to kill their victims, but machetes, mass executions, and immolation were also used.
-55 people were executed in a village outside the village of Chefie, and two massacres took place in the village of Silsaw; 14 women and children were killed in a vacant home in the town, and over 48 people were killed in the town's mosque.
-Similarly, 13 Amhara were charred in the villages of Gutin Sefer and Silsaw.
+The attack began at around 9am on 18 June after many adults in the area had left home to work on farms or to attend the local mosque.
+Witnesses said that OLA fighters surrounded villages in the locality, before a gunshot signaled the start of the attack.
+The perpetrators predominantly used guns to kill their victims, but machetes and immolation were also used.
+55 people were executed in the farms outside the village of Chefie, and two massacres took place in the village of Silsaw; 14 women and children were killed in a vacant home in the town, and over 48 people were killed in the town's mosque.
+Similarly, 13 Amhara were burned to death in the villages of Gutin Sefer and Silsaw.
+Many of the victims came from vulnerable populations such as women, children and the elderly.
+The oldest victim was 100 year old Aba Hajjii Hussein, while the youngest was 15 day old Nuredin Mohammed.

 Looting also occurred in the aftermath of the massacre, with one witness stating "everything was damaged."

-The Gimbi massacre is the deadliest massacre in the West Welega Zone of Ethiopia in recent years, and was harshly criticized by the Ethiopian government.
+Satellite imagery confirmed the burning of at least 5 villages and 480 civilian structures.

 Witnesses told Human Rights Watch (HRW) that the perpetrators spoke Oromo and some had a distinctive hairstyle common among OLA fighters.
 They said the attackers wore a mix of civilian clothes and uniforms worn by the Oromia regional special forces and local militias as well as outdated Ethiopian National Defense Force (ENDF) uniforms.
 Government security forces arrived in the area after the perpetrators had left despite multiple calls for assistance.
 The massacre took place over the span of eight hours.

-Satellite imagery confirmed the burning of at least 5 villages and 480 civilian structures.
+Aftermath

+As a result of the destruction of properties, the survivors of the massacre were forced to seek shelter in makeshift camps with little food.
+HRW reports nearly a month later that the survivors still lived in makeshift shelters, with limited access to humanitarian aid, living off whatever rations members of the Ethiopian Army shared with them.

+In June 2022 Teddy Afro bashed Abiy Ahmed and his government in a critical new song (Na'et) shortly after the massacre.
+In his song he tries to vent the suppressed public anger and indignation, the swelling public resentment to the chaos and ethnic violence in the country.

+The massacre provoked retaliatory raids by the Fano militia from the neighbouring Amhara Region.
+On August 2022, Oromo residents reported that Fano and the OLA clashed in the town of Agamsa, witnesses said they had seen 5 to 18 Amharas killed by the OLA, including a monk and a nun.
+After the OLA fled from the area, Fano militiamen accused the local Oromos of being behind the massacre and executed up to 100 unarmed Oromo civilians.
+Oromo residents report raids by Fano militiamen into the region being a “daily occurrence” with cattle being stolen and shepherds getting killed.